 Review your tax instalments – Joe Scuderi

 It won’t be long before you are preparing your BAS’s and paying your PAYG instalments again.
 If your performance has dropped or expected to significantly drop compared to your last lodged tax return, free up some cash by reviewing your PAYG Instalments and varying them down if necessary.
-And as always, if you cannot meet your commits, do not bury your head in the sand, talk to your advisers and the ATO.
+And as always, if you cannot meet your commits, do not bury your head in the sand, talk to your tax consultant and the ATO.

 Know your numbers – Paul Tucker